MicrosoftDocs/dynamics-365-fraud-protection/content/monitoring.md

 ---
-author: yvonnedeq
+author: josaw1
-description: This topic explains how to monitor API calls in Microsoft Dynamics 365 Fraud Protection. ms.author: v-madeq ms.date: 10/23/2020 ms.topic: conceptual search.app:
+description: This topic explains how to monitor API calls in Microsoft Dynamics 365 Fraud Protection. ms.author: josaw ms.date: 10/23/2020 ms.topic: conceptual search.app:
   - Capaedac-fraudprotection
 search.audienceType:
   - admin
+title: Monitor API calls
-title: Overview of API call monitoring tools ms.custom: "intro-internal"
+ms.custom: "intro-internal"
 ---

-# Overview of API call monitoring tools
+# Monitor API calls

 The monitoring tools in Microsoft Dynamics 365 Fraud Protection provide data about the API calls you have made to the service.
 You can also consult the error logs to aid in identifying any issues.